sdkramer/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns an array, but .forEach does not.

 2. What is the difference between a function and a method?

+A method is a function stored as a property on an object.

 3. What is closure?

+Closure is the collection of all the variables in scope, or available to, a function.
+A function has access to the variables outside or above it, but not to those variables that are contained only within functions or blocks inside it.

 4. Describe the four rules of the 'this' keyword.

+a) Global-Window Binding: ‘this’ used in the global scope refers to the whole JavaScript object, which shows up as ‘window’ when ‘this’ is console.logged in the global scope.
+b) Implicit Binding: Here "this" binds to the object in which it is called, namely, the object named before the "." in the invocation. c)Explicit Binding: When we call or apply a constructor function, we also explicitly define "this". d)New Binding: When we call a constructor function using the "new" keyword, this creates a new binding of "this" to the new object.

 5. Why do we need super() in an extended class?

+super() binds the keys of the newly constructed subclass to the keys of the parent class.

 ## Project Set up